Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

 \subsection{Fluid equation for Freeze-in}

 As summarized in the previous section, the Wightman functions in the CTP formalism contain information about particle number densities, c.f.~\eqref{eq:n_s}.
 Hence, the Schwinger-Dyson equations for the DM two-point functions $\Delta_s^<$ associated with the DM scalar field $s$ in our model (cf. Sec.~\ref{sec:ModelBEQ}) can be turned into an equation for the rate of DM production.
-While a detailed derivation building on the CTP formalism --- outlined with more details in Appendix~\ref{sec:AppA} --- is left to Appendix~\ref{sec:AppB}, here we give a summary of the strategy and provide the final equation for the DM production rate.
-The starting point are the Schwinger-Dyson equations \eqref{eq:EoM_Delta} for $i\Delta_s^<$ translated into Wigner space, and separated into real and imaginary parts.
+While a detailed derivation based on the CTP formalism (outlined with more details in Appendix~\ref{sec:AppA}) is left to Appendix~\ref{sec:AppB}, here we provide a summary of the strategy and the final equation for the DM production rate.
+The starting point are the Schwinger-Dyson equations \eqref{eq:EoM_Delta} for $i\Delta_s^<$, which is related to the number density via Eq.~\eqref{eq:n_s}.
+The equations are translated into Wigner space, and separated into real and imaginary parts.
 Assuming spatial homogeneity, one can ignore spatial gradients.
-Furthermore, as the scalar self-energies $\Pi^{ab}$ are dominated by the contributions of the fields in thermal equilibrium, they are time-translation invariant, so that one can neglect their time derivatives.
-Taking this into account, the imaginary part of the Schwinger-Dyson equation for $i\Delta_s^<(k,x)$ in Minkowski space becomes
+Furthermore, as the scalar self-energies $\Pi^{ab}$ are dominated by the contributions of the fields in thermal equilibrium, they are time-translation invariant, so that one can neglect their time derivatives, see Eq.~\eqref{eq:KinEq_scalar}.
+Taking this into account, the imaginary part of the Schwinger-Dyson equation for $i\Delta_s^<(p,x)$ in Minkowski space (from now on we use $p$ for the DM momentum) becomes